Sex differences in lovebird behaviour

 Agapornis.
 Zeitschrift für Tierpsychologie 17 (6).

-The fact that large differences in behaviour between Agapornis cocks and hens exist, has been proven through
+The fact that large differences in behaviour between lovebird cocks and hens exist, has been proven through

 statistical testing.
-Whether those differences are large enough to succesfully compose couples, remains questioned.
+Whether those differences are large enough to successfully compose couples, remains questionable.

 The probability that two randomly chosen lovebirds are male and female is 50%.
 By closely observing behaviour,

 this probability can be increased.
-But if you want to be sure and the lovebirds have not breeded yet, you would
+But if you want to be sure and the lovebirds have not breeded yet, you will

 be better off relying on endoscopy or a DNA test.